-- In a small bowl, mix together your cinnamon and sugar until combined; set aside for later.
+- In a small bowl, mix together ground cinnamon and sugar until combined; set aside for later.

-- In a medium bowl, combine whole wheat white flour, cream of tartar, baking soda, and salt.
-Mix with whisk until evenly distributed; set aside.
+- In a medium bowl, combine whole wheat white flour, cream of tartar, baking soda, and salt; set aside.

-- In large bowl, using stand mixer with paddle attachment or electric hand mixer, cream together coconut sugar and brown sugar with the softened coconut oil and butter.
-The coconut sugar takes a little longer to cream with the oil and butter, so make sure to cream about 2 minutes, until coconut sugar crystals are less noticeable.
+- In a large bowl using stand mixer with paddle attachment or electric hand mixer, cream together sugar with the softened butter for about 1 minute.
 Scrape down the sides of the bowl then add egg and vanilla, mix on low-medium speed until evenly combined.

 - With mixer running, slowly add flour mixture to wet ingredients and combine until dough comes together.
 Dough should be soft, but not too sticky.

 - Using a rounded tablespoon, scoop dough balls and roll between the palms of your hand to make an even ball.
-Roll dough balls into cinnamon sugar mixture, and place on prepared cookie sheets, leaving room to spread.
+Roll dough balls into cinnamon sugar mixture, and place on prepared cookie sheets, about 2″ apart, leaving room to spread.